hwipl/blog/drafts/firewall-with-nftables-and-ansible/README.md

 configuration on the routers (Node 1) differs from the configuration on the client nodes (Node 2 and Node 3).

-Configuration of the router nodes:
+The configuration of the router nodes is shown in the following listing:

 ```
 #!/usr/sbin/nft -f